stellargraph/stellargraph/demos/embeddings/README.md

 **Node2Vec** and **Metapath2Vec** notebooks demonstrate the combined use of `stellargraph` and `Gensim` [4] libraries for representation learning on homogeneous and heterogeneous graphs.
 **Unsupervised GraphSAGE** notebook demonstrates the use of `Stellargraph` library's GraphSAGE implementation for unsupervised learning of node embeddings for homogeneous graphs with node features.
+**attri2vec** notebooks demonstrate the implementation of `attri2vec` with the `Stellargraph` library for unsupervised inductive learning of node embeddings for homogeneous graphs with node features, and the evaluation for inferring representations for out-of-sample nodes.

 The notebooks demonstrate the following algorithms.
 - `stellargraph-node2vec.ipynb` The **Node2Vec** algorithm [1] for representation learning on homogeneous graphs
 - `stellargraph-metapath2vec.ipynb` The **Metapath2Vec** algorithm [2] for representation learning on heterogeneous graphs.
 - `embeddings-unsupervised-graphsage-cora.ipynb` The **Unsupervised GraphSAGE** algorithm [5] for representation learning on homogeneous graphs with node features.
+- `embeddings-attri2vec-DBLP.ipynb` The **attri2vec** algorithm [6] for representation learning on homogeneous graphs with node features.

 All examples demonstrate how to calculate embedding vectors for a graph's nodes in just a few lines of Python code.
 The learned node representations can be used in numerous downstream tasks such as node attribute inference, link